“Should I Take My Mother to Therapy ?” Here’s What Can Happen & What You Can Learn

 Because her entire MO (or defensive structure) at the core of her personality is deflecting blame and finding fault in other people, she will see therapy as a proving ground and must come out on top.

-Anything less, she experiences as a defeat.
+Anything less, she experiences as defeat.

 That’s how she has survived (psychologically) so far.
 At least in her mind, that is…